Adam-Tem/vimmsVisualised/vimmsVisualisedGUI/Timelog.md

 ### 30 Sep 2023

 * *2 hours* Implemented most of the functionality for the generate chemical screen, still a few edge cases to sort out but majortiy of work is done.

+### 01 Oct 2023

+* *1 hour* Began to watch videos on how to best implement the graphing of results into the app.